yousufali156/portfolio-generator/README.md

-# 🚀 PortfoGen
+# 🚀 PortfoGen This is a Resume Generator

-**PortfoGen** is a beautiful, responsive portfolio generator that allows users to create and preview modern personal portfolios using multiple themes.
+**PortfoGen** is a beautiful, responsive Resume Generator that allows users to create and preview modern personal portfolios using multiple themes.
 It features a user-friendly interface, live preview of templates, and an easy "About Me" section editor — all in one smooth SPA experience.

 ## Live Link [https://yousuf-portfolio-generator.netlify.app/](https://yousuf-portfolio-generator.netlify.app/)